rijuvenator/GIFNeutron/README.md

     Fill your own or modify mine histograms in these parts In method Gif::endJob store histograms and other objects to root file (the output for gif.py) and plot pictures to pdf file.
 Do not forget to add the your new result histograms to output.

+In gifDisplay.py:

+    -Specify input file containing fedRawDataCollection produced by running unpacker in IORawData repository.
+    -Edit path (eventDisplayDir) to save eventdisplay.
+    -Change option "chamberType" to 11 or 21 when dealing with ME1/1 or ME2/1.
+    -Provide list of event number in eventList.txt.